JohnRising/stackup/apps/docs/docs/packages/contracts/wallet.md

 ## Extensions

+Extensions are contracts that can be added to a `Base` wallet to increase its functionality.
 Although these are not part of the ERC-4337 spec, they may still be useful in building out your specific use cases.

 You can replace `WithExtensionName` for any of the importable extensions below.
 Any one [`Base`](#base) can also be paired with multiple `Extensions`.